-The fact is, if you’re a beginner, all you need to know right now are the basics.
+The fact is, if you’re just starting out, all you need to know right now are the basics.
 You really don’t need to know every single technology, tool, or language in existence right from the get-go.
 (You’ll cross that bridge when you come to it, believe me!)